 The Participating TO shall invoice the Interconnection Customer for such costs pursuant to Article 12 and shall use due diligence to minimize its costs.
 In the event Interconnection Customer suspends work required under this LGIA pursuant to this Article 5.16, and has not requested the Participating TO to recommence the work or has not itself recommenced work required under this LGIA in time to ensure that the new projected Commercial Operation Date for the full Generating Facility Capacity of the Large Generating Facility is no more than three (3) years from the Commercial Operation Date identified in Appendix B hereto, this LGIA shall be deemed terminated and the Interconnection Customer’s responsibility for costs will be determined in accordance with Article 2.4 of this LGIA.
 The suspension period shall begin on the date the Interconnection Customer provides in its request, if approved.
 Ninety (90) days before the anticipated end date of the suspension, the Participating TO and the CAISO will tender an amended draft LGIA with new construction milestones.
 The Parties agree to negotiate the amended draft LGIA in good faith such that it can be executed by the end of the suspension.

-Interconnection Customer subject to Section 8.9.2.2 of Appendix DD may not request suspension.

 …

 5.20 Annual Reassessment Process.
-In accordance with Section 7 of the GIDAP, the CAISO will perform an annual reassessment, as part of a queue cluster interconnection study cycle, in which it will update certain base case data.
+In accordance with Section 7 of the RIS, the CAISO will perform an annual reassessment, as part of a queue cluster interconnection study cycle, in which it will update certain base case data.
 As set forth in Section 7, the CAISO may determine through this assessment that Delivery Network Upgrades and Off-Peak Network Upgrades already identified and included in executed generator interconnection agreements should be modified in order to reflect the current circumstances of interconnection customers in the queue, including any withdrawals therefrom, and any additions and upgrades approved in the CAISO’s most recent TPP cycle.
 To the extent that this determination modifies the scope or characteristics of, or the cost responsibility for, any Delivery Network Upgrades and Off-Peak Network Upgrades set forth in Appendix A to this LGIA, such modification(s) will be reflected through an amendment to this LGIA.

 …

 11.3 Network Upgrades and Distribution Upgrades.
 The Participating TO shall design, procure, construct, install, and own the Network Upgrades and Distribution Upgrades described in Appendix A, except for Stand Alone Network Upgrades, which will be constructed, and if agreed to by the Parties owned by the Interconnection Customer, and Merchant Network Upgrades.
 The Interconnection Customer shall be responsible for all costs related to Distribution Upgrades.
-Network Upgrades shall be funded by the Interconnection Customer, which for Interconnection Customers processed under Section 6 of the GIDAP (in Queue Clusters) shall be in an amount determined pursuant to the methodology set forth in Section 6.3 of the GIDAP.
+Network Upgrades shall be funded by the Interconnection Customer, which for Interconnection Customers processed under Section 6 of the RIS (in Queue Clusters) shall be in an amount determined pursuant to the methodology set forth in Section 6.3 of the RIS.
 This specific amount is set forth in Appendix G to this LGIA.
 For costs associated with Area Delivery Network Upgrades, any amounts set forth in Appendix G will be advisory estimates only, and will not operate to establishing any cap or Maximum Cost Exposure on the cost responsibility of the Interconnection Customer for Area Delivery Network Upgrades.